FlyleafPaopao/yolov8-multi-keypoint/README.md

 # yolov8-multi-keypoint
-This repo would give multi-task keypoint detect code based yolov8.
+This repo gave multi-task keypoint detect code based yolov8.
 The  landmarks or keypoints with different classes and numbers can be detected at the same time.

 ⭐ This code has been completely released and the documentation will be improved gradually.⭐

 -This repo is almost the raw [yolov8] (https://github.com/ultralytics/ultralytics).
 And the following repo or article are referred:

 -[yolo-pose](https://github.com/TexasInstruments/edgeai-yolov5/tree/yolo-pose)

 -[yolo-pose-artical](https://arxiv.org/abs/2204.06806)

 -[yolov7-pose-estimation](https://github.com/RizwanMunawar/yolov7-pose-estimation)

 ###Based aboving work, we made a little upgrade: